Chaklader/landmark-classification-cnn/NOTES.md

 networks can capture more complex patterns, longer training allows for better convergence, and learning rate schedulers can help in finding optimal learning rates during training.

-Question 3 of 5:
-What is the role of the BatchNorm layer in modern CNNs?
+### Q#3: What is the role of the BatchNorm layer in modern CNNs?
 Select all that apply.

 Answer: